adzerk/apso/README.md

 * `CustomMatchers`: provides a matcher to check if an object is serializable and one to check if a file exists;
 * `FutureExtraMatchers`: provides extra matchers for futures and implicit conversions for awaitables;
 * `JreVersionTestHelper`: provides a wrapper for `AsResult` to only run a spec if a specific JRE version is satisfied;
-* `TestHelper`: provides a helper method to create a temporary directory that is deleted on exit;
-* `ActorMatchers`: provides various matchers to be used on akka's TestKit probes and check for different behaviours regarding the reception of messages.